meroxa/turbine-go/README.md

 * `schema` — Comes as part of your sample data record. `schema` describes the record or event structure.
 * `payload` — Comes as part of your sample data record. `payload` describes what about the record or event changed.

+Your newly created data app should have a `demo-cdc.json` and `demo-non-cdc.json` in the `/fixtures` directory as examples to follow.

 ### Testing

 Testing should follow standard Go development practices.